Jason Day says he was asked to remove eye-catching top at the Masters

 Australian golfer Jason Day has caught the eye more for his attire at Augusta National this week than his play, and the world No. 21 revealed on Saturday that he was asked by tournament officials to stop wearing a particularly flashy top.

-Day donned a sleeveless white, black and red jumper on Friday with the words “Malbon Golf Championship” written on the front to complete his first round.
+Day donned a sleeveless white, black and red jumper at the Masters on Friday with the words “Malbon Golf Championship” written on the front to complete his first round.
 But by the time he started his second round on the same day, he was no longer wearing that item of clothing.

 He told reporters after his third round that he had been asked to remove the flamboyant top.
 “They asked me to take the vest off.
 Respectfully, you do that because it’s all about the tournament here, and I understand that.
 I respect the tournament,” he said.
 “That’s what we’re here to do is try and play and win the green jacket.”